A Homeowner’s Guide to Fire Recovery

 1. PreConstruction

-• Gather all site-specific requirements.
-After a fire, there may be further site specific considerations to take into account.
-For example, in Malibu, a customer’s septic tank was completely burned out.
-He needed three types of specialists to figure out how to remake this site-specific septic tank.
+- Gather all site-specific requirements.
+After a fire, there may be additional site-specific considerations to address.
+For example, in Malibu, a customer’s septic tank was completely destroyed.
+Resolving the issue required the expertise of three different specialists to design and rebuild a septic tank tailored to the site’s unique needs.

-• Research all jurisdiction-specific requirements.
-In California, an example of these are Title 24 and Cal Green.
+- Research all jurisdiction-specific requirements.
+In California, examples of these are Title 24 and Cal Green.

-• Submit all documents for permitting.
-If you’re selling, or staying to rebuild, you’ll need all appropriate documentation—available at local government crisis websites.
+- Submit all documents for permitting.
+Whether you’re selling or staying to rebuild, you’ll need all appropriate documentation—available at local government crisis websites.

 2. Government Action & Permitting

-In Santa Rosa, CA, the local government accelerated the permitting process for rebuilds, and for a year or so after the fires, they also hired a third party contractor to help with the unnatural uptick in permitting applications.
-Both of these strategies helped make rebuilding faster.
+In Santa Rosa, CA, the local government expedited the permitting process for rebuilds and, for about a year after the fires, brought in a third-party contractor to manage the surge in permit applications.
+These strategies significantly accelerated the rebuilding process.

 3. Construction